Daiki48/dnfolio/blog/build-with-lume/index.md

 title: Build with lume
 description: This is the story of my personal website migration from SvelteKit to Lume.
 tags:
-  - tech
+  - Tech
-  - lume
+  - Lume
-  - deno deploy
+  - Deno Deploy
-  - cloudflare pages
+  - Cloudflare Pages
 ---

 ## I've decided to migrate my personal website from SvelteKit to Lume and from Cloudflare Pages to Deno Deploy